So how secure is the data stored on your iPhone?

 If you feel that you need to have access to all your accounts, apps, home or company network, make sure you at least have a process in place to change passwords quickly if your phone is lost or stolen.

 We would recommend not storing email passwords and keeping them session based at very least.
 Most people can change all their passwords via an email account, so locking this down means you are still in control of resetting your devices associated passwords.
 It also lessens hackers’ opportunities to change passwords and gain access to any accounts linked to your email account.

-As the problem is linked to iOS we would imagine that Apple will continually improve the way the passwords and encryption works on all their devices.
-But because of the ease at which Apple’s iPhones are continually jail-breaked in every iOS version, we think total lock-down could be a way off.
+As the problem is linked to iOS we would imagine that Apple will continually improve the way the passwords and encryption works on their devices.

 Apple's Find my iPhone app